dumux/dumux/examples/shallowwaterfriction/README.md

         return bcTypes;
     }
 ```
 We specify the neumann boundary.
 Due to the weak imposition we calculate the flux at the boundary, with a Rieman solver.
-For this the state of a virtual cell outside of the boundary is needed ('boundaryStateVariables'), wich is calculated with the Riemann invariants (see Yoon and Kang, Finite Volume Model for Two-Dimensional Shallow Water Flows on Unstructured Grids) .
+For this the state of a virtual cell outside of the boundary is needed (`boundaryStateVariables`), wich is calculated with the Riemann invariants (see Yoon and Kang, Finite Volume Model for Two-Dimensional Shallow Water Flows on Unstructured Grids) .
 The calculation of the Riemann invariants differ depending on the type of the boundary (h, q or no-flow boundary).
 ```cpp
     NeumannFluxes neumann(const Element& element,
                           const FVElementGeometry& fvGeometry,